Our Team

 Shane Hamilton has represented tax-exempt, nonprofit organizations in connection with their federal tax and nonprofit governance matters for over two decades, including family- and company-sponsored private foundations, publicly supported charities, supporting organizations, social welfare organizations, and trade associations.
 He regularly counsels tax-exempt organizations on a wide range of matters involving governance best practices, obtaining and maintaining federal tax-exempt status, the unrelated business income tax (UBIT), excess benefit transactions (intermediate sanctions), private foundation excise taxes, and other legal requirements applicable to tax-exempt organizations.

-Mr. Hamilton has helped a variety of tax-exempt organizations resolve tax controversies during the IRS examinations (audits), at IRS Appeals, through closing agreements, and in court.
-When the stakes are high, Mr. Hamilton teams with other law firms as co-counsel in litigation matters.
+Shane has helped a variety of tax-exempt organizations resolve tax controversies during the IRS examinations (audits), at IRS Appeals, through closing agreements, and in court.
+When the stakes are high, Shane teams with other law firms as co-counsel in litigation matters.

-Considered by many lawyers and other professionals to be a "lawyer’s lawyer," Mr. Hamilton advises in-house counsel and tax departments on complex tax-exempt organization issues.
+Considered by many lawyers and other professionals to be a "lawyer’s lawyer," Shane advises in-house counsel and tax departments on complex tax-exempt organization issues.
 He also serves as co-counsel with corporate and criminal defense lawyers in matters that involve or raise issues related to tax-exempt organizations.
-Mr. Hamilton often assists accounting firms when their nonprofit clients face unique or especially thorny tax-law issues or require representation before the IRS.
+Shane often assists accounting firms when their nonprofit clients face unique or especially thorny tax-law issues or require representation before the IRS.

 Rankings and Recognition